-High/Low Ropes Director – Zipline through the week as you manage the high and low ropes course for girls and staff.
-Facilitates trust games and team building.
+High/Low Ropes Director – Zipline through the week as you manage the high and low ropes courses for girls and staff.
+Facilitate trust games and team building.

-Each adult must fill out an emergency information card to be kept on file with the nurse.
+Each volunteer must fill out an emergency information card to be kept on file with the nurse.